PrestaShop/docs/themes/getting-started/tools-for-theme-designers.md

 * npm
 * Webpack

-Along with these tools, PrestaShop 1.7 introduces frameworks and design tools that are must-know:
+Along with these tools, PrestaShop 1.7 introduced frameworks and design tools that are must-know:

 * Bootstrap 4
 * Symfony and its Twig template engine